Academic year: Nigeria

-In Nigeria, the longest holiday is from mid-July to second week of September for secondary schools and a longer duration within same period for tertiary institutions.
-Holidays are basically determined by schools and they start from June to early days in September.
+In Nigeria, the longest holiday is from January ending to first or second week of November for secondary schools and a longer duration within same period for tertiary institutions.
+Holidays are generally determined by schools and typically run from July to the early days of September.

+Egypt

+In Egypt, the longest holiday is usually from May ending on the start of October.
+There is also a mid-term break between semesters that lasts 3–4 weeks.

 South Africa

+The South Africa academic calendar starts in mid-January and ends in early December.
+The academic lesson for the school year ends in mid-October, with final examinations taking place from late October to late November.
+The learners usually stop attending class after their last exam.
+In essence, the December closing is more for teachers and school staff to mark exams and prepare end-year school reports to issue on the last day of the academic calendar.

+The year is divided into four academic terms, with the first term starting in mid-January and ending in late March or early April.
+The second term starts in early or mid-April and ends in late June.
+The third term runs from early July to late September.
+The fourth and last term usually starts at the beginning of October and closes in mid-December when the academic year officially comes to an end.

-In South Africa, the main holiday usually lasts from early December to early or mid-January (4 or 6 weeks).
-There is an autumn break of up to 2 weeks in late March or early April, a longer winter break in late June and early July, and a spring break in late September or early October.
+In South Africa, the main holiday usually lasts from early December to early or mid-January (5 or 6 weeks).
+There is an autumn break of up to two weeks in late March or early April, a longer winter break in late June and early July normally around three weeks, and a spring break in late September or early October which is one week.

-South African schools and universities are all closed on all South African public holidays.
-In terms of Public Holidays Act if the holiday fall on a Sunday then the schools are closed the next Monday.
+South African schools and universities are closed on all South African public holidays.
+In terms of the Public Holidays Act, if the holiday falls on a Sunday, then schools are closed the following Monday.

 Americas

 Brazil

+Brazilian schools must have at least 200 school days.

-In Brazil, summer holidays start in early December and end in late January or early February.
-Winter holidays are generally the entire month of July.
+In Brazil, summer holidays start in late November or early December and end in late January or early February.
+Winter holidays are generally the entire month of July, while in some states it lasts during the São João recess.
 Some schools in the tropical north follow a different school year.
 The Brazilian Carnival is 40 days before Easter Sunday and those dates are not school holidays.

-Brazilian schools must have at least 200 school days.
 Some national and Catholic holidays are usually celebrated in 3 or 4 days, like Easter, Corpus Christi and Carnival.